anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Wisdom alone is the science of other sciences.
+Quote: Beware of false knowledge; it is more dangerous than ignorance.

-By: Plato
+By: Bernard Shaw